Hiring and Onboarding Non-English Speaking Employees: Tips for Success

 Communication barriers also affect day-to-day operations.
 If managers struggle to communicate with their team, it affects everything from simple task instructions to important feedback.
 For instance, disciplinary meetings or coaching sessions require clear, two-way communication, often necessitating the presence of translators.

 These challenges also affect how well employees integrate and engage in the workplace.
-Simple gestures like saying "hello" in another language are nice but aren't enough to create genuine inclusion or ensure effective workplace communication.
+Simple gestures like saying "hello" in another language are nice, but aren't enough to create genuine inclusion or ensure effective workplace communication.

 To successfully recruit non-English speaking employees, you'll need a multi-faceted approach that combines community outreach with clear communication strategies.
 Here are key tactics to implement in your recruitment process: